ndajr/echod/README.md

 ## Monitoring
 Echod exposes two metrics on Prometheus format:
 - `http_requests_total`: Measures the total http requests received labeled by status code, method and path (Counter).
-- `http_request_duration_seconds`: Measures the duration of each http request labeled by status code, method and path (Histogram)
+- `http_request_duration_milliseconds`: Measures the duration of each http request (Histogram).

-Alerts:
+### Alerts
+For more information, check [alerts.yaml](config/prometheus/alerts.yaml).
+You can run `make run` and access Prometheus on `http://localhost:9000/`.

+##### Envoy
+- `InstanceDown`: triggers when Envoy is down for more than 1 minute.

+##### Echod
-- `InstanceDown`: triggered when the service is down for more than 5 minutes.
+- `InstanceDown`: triggers when the service is down for more than 5 minutes.
+- `HighRequestLatency`: triggers when the average requests duration is longer than 500ms.
+- `HttpLatency99Percentile`: triggers when 1% of the slowest requests are longer than 1s.
+- `HttpHigh5xxErrorRate`: triggers when 5% of the requests are HTTP 5xx responses.